IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Optimizing Provenance Queries without materialization

 Based on Theorem \ref{thm:main}, we can infer the following corollaries.
 Corollary~\ref{cor:subset} says that if all the columns of $X_i$ are present in the result, no join is needed to compute the provenance of $X_i$.
-This is true because if a row was in the result, then a corresponding row is present in $X_i$ with the same values for the shared columns and that forms the provenance.
 Corollary~\ref{cor:keys} says that if a key of $X_i$ is present in the result, then the provenance of $X_i$ can be computed by joining \begin{bt}R'\end{bt} and $X_i$.
-This is true because if a key value for $X_i$ is present in the result, then the row in $X_i$ corresponding to that key value is the provenance for any picked result row.

 \begin{cor} If $A_{X_i} \subseteq A_R$, then $PX_i(A_{X_i})$ \myRule \begin{bt}R'\end{bt}$(AR).$ \end{cor}